This section is no more updated here. Please visit lets-learn-german.com

 For example:

 Dr. Müller sucht seinen Kuli.
-(Dr. Müller is looking for his pen.)

 Dr. Müller sucht den Kuli.
-(Dr. Müller is looking for the pen.)

 Der Kuli (pen) is a masculine noun, and masculine articles and pronouns decline in the accusative case (objective case).